mattermost/docs/source/help/settings/account-settings.rst

 --------------

 Account Settings is accessible from the **Main Menu** by clicking the three horizontal lines (or hamburger menu) at the top of the channels pane.
-From here, you can configure your profile settings, notification preferences, integrations, theme settings, and display options.
+From here, you can configure your profile settings, notification preferences, integrations, theme settings and display options.

 General
 -------